RusDavies/moose-inventory/README.md

 ## Installation

 The tool is a ruby gem.
-Assuming that you have ruby on your system, then it can be install from the command line as follows.
+Assuming that you have ruby on your system, then it can be installed from the command line as follows.

     $ gem install moose-inventory